 "No man is a hero to his valet.
 This is not because the hero is not a hero, but because the valet is a valet."Quite often, a character will end up idealized when he becomes acknowledged as a celebrity or a hero.
 All his little quirks and flaws will be overlooked by the general public because anyone who's that famous must be a great person, right?
 As a result, most people, especially the hardcore Fanboys and Fangirls, will simply assume that the character is, if not a paragon of virtue, at the very least someone who is better than they are.
 But there is always at least one person (and sometimes a small group of people) for whom the character's fame and heroic reputation mean nothing.
 It might be that the person has known the character from childhood, and thus remembers when they were an annoying nose-picker.
 It could also be that the character wronged them somehow, and the person's resentment makes them immune to the fame.
 Whatever the case, they refuse to be sucked in to the hype surrounding the character.
-Quite often, this person will be one of the character's friends.
-Sometimes, they will be the one person the character feels he can "be himself" with, because his confidante is reacting to the person and not the hero.
+They might also know a secret about the character or their accomplishments that nobody else does.
+Sometimes, they will be one of the few people the hero feels he can "be himself" with, because his confidante is reacting to the person and not the hero.
 Sister Trope to No Badass to His Valet.
 Compare Secret Keeper, Somebody Doesn't Love Raymond, Servile Snarker.

 open/close all folders